Last Updated: February 15, 2023

 Rising gas prices on the Ethereum network have significantly cut into users’ profits.
-Luckily, if reported correctly, you can convert these burdensome gas fees into tax savings.
+Luckily, if reported correctly, you can use these burdensome gas fees to reduce your crypto tax bill.

 Although it’s not explicitly mentioned in the tax code, gas fees paid on transactions can be used to reduce your tax bill when properly tracked and reported.

 Gas fees on sales and dispositions are deducted from proceeds.
 For example, if Anne sells 1 ether (ETH) for $100 and spends $5 for gas, her total proceeds on the transaction would be $95 ($100 – $5).

 Gas fees on transfers can be added back to the basis of the token.
 Suppose Anne purchases 1 ETH at $10 on Coinbase.
 In order to transfer this token to Metamask, she has to incur a $2 gas fee.
 Once the transfer is complete, the cost basis of her 1 ETH on Metamask will be $12 ($10 + $2).
 When you up the cost basis with the gas fees incurred, the eventual capital gain resulting from selling that coin will decrease.

 Losing ether to failed transactions is a somewhat common occurrence in the Ethereum blockchain.
 For example, transactions can fail if users don’t include sufficient gas to pay the transaction fee for a transaction they are trying to initiate.
 Even though the transaction fails to confirm, the ether paid to attempt the confirmation is not refunded.